MakeSchool-Tutorials/We-Sell-Shoes/P00-Making-A-Plan/content.md

 We now have a basic template ready to be used.

-And just like that we're all set and ready for some super cookie sales!
+And just like that we're all set and ready for some shoe customers!